quartz-framework/www.quartzframework.xyz/src/app/docs/framework/beans/dependency-injection/page.md

 ## Beans and Annotations

 In Quartz, objects managed by the DI container are called beans.
-To be recognized as a bean, a class must be annotated with one of the supported bean-level annotations, most commonly `@Injectable`, but other types like `@Bootstrapper` and `@Configurer` are also valid and will be covered in future sections.
+To be recognized as a bean, a class must be annotated with one of the supported bean-level annotations, most commonly **@Injectable**, but other types like **@Bootstrapper** and **@Configurer** are also valid and will be covered in future sections.

-{% callout title="Spring Support" %}

-`@Injectable` is annotated with `@ManagedBean`, which ensures support with the Spring ecosystem.
-Also, if you use `@ManagedBean` instead of `@Injectable`, Quartz will be able to recognize it as an injectable normally.

-{% /callout %}

 ```java
 @Injectable